 Second: I believe it’s not binary.
 There’s a spectrum between being a generalist and a specialist.

-I don’t think we are all individually generalist or specialist throughout life.
+I don’t think we are all, individually, generalists or specialists throughout life.
 It isn’t an inflexible character trait.
 In fact, I’d like to argue that it’s a state we should endeavor to transition between.

 Start wide.
 If you’re just starting out in your journey, perhaps while in secondary education, go wide in your consumption of the world’s career tracks.
 Learn a little about a lot of different things that interest you.
 You’ll become a generalist for the first time.